Fall parties and holidays are extra special with a rich and creamy homemade Brown Sugar Pumpkin Cheesecake. Packed with

-This time of year, I always look forward to eating holiday favorites like bourbon glazed turkey,cornbread stuffing and sweet potato souffle.
-And then there is dessert!
-Who can resist a gorgeous cheesecake piled with whipped cream?
+This time of year, I always look forward to eating holiday favorites like bourbon glazed turkey, cornbread stuffing and sweet potato souffle.
+And dessert!
+Who can resist a gorgeous Brown Sugar Pumpkin Cheesecake piled with whipped cream?
 Your dessert table will be swarmed when guests see this!

 Fluffy and decadent, this tasty cheesecake will be an amazing addition to any holiday table.
 You will want to make again and again…in fact, your family and guests may beg for it!

 Brown Sugar Pumpkin Cheesecake is a velvety, rich cheesecake with extraordinary flavor.
 Move over pumpkin pie – make this instead and impress your guests!

 - 1/2 teaspoon pumpkin pie spice

 - 3 (8-ounce) packages cream cheese, at room temperature

 - 1 (15-ounce) can pure pureed pumpkin